carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 # Dimensionality reduction

 As seen in the last episode, general clustering algorithms work well with low-dimensional data.
 In this episode we will work with higher-dimension data such as images of handwritten text or numbers.
-The dataset we will be using is the Modified National Institute of Standards and Technology (MNIST) dataset.
-The MNIST dataset contains 70,000 images of handwritten numbers from 0-9, labelled with the number they contain.
-An illustration of the dataset is presented below.
+The dataset we will be using is the Scikit-Learn subset of the Modified National Institute of Standards and Technology (MNIST) dataset.
+The MNIST dataset contains 70,000 images of handwritten numbers from 0-9, labelled with the number they contain, whereas our Scikit-Learn example is a smaller sample of 1797 of these images.
+An illustration of MNIST dataset is presented below as an example.

-TODO EXPLAIN THE 8x8 64 dimensions

 ![MNIST example illustrating all the classes in the dataset](../fig/MnistExamples.png)

+In addition to taking a subset of the MNIST images, the Scikit-Learn images are compressed down to 8x8 pixels in size, rather than the MNIST 32x32, resulting in 64 pixel values per image.
+Each pixel of the Scikit-Learn images takes a value between 0-16.
+The dataset takes the form of a 1797x64 sized array.
+Each row corresponds to an image for which we have a label of 0-9, and each column corresponds to a flattened array of the 64 pixels, each of which can be considered a feature (or "dimension") of our data.

 The code to retrieve the entire dataset with Scikit-Learn is given below: